FHantke/brave-browser-wiki/Checks-done-on-Pull-Request.md

 Each of these is setup in Jenkins as a GitHub repository.
 A scan is done every 5 minutes for new changes and (once detected) the job will automatically be queued up.

 Using the UI, you can go into either one of these and then view `Branches` and `Pull Requests`. *Each time a pull request has a change pushed, it will queue up a new check*.
-You can see the history of checks by going into the specific pull request in Jenkins
+You can see the history of checks by going into the specific pull request in Jenkins.

 ![Brave Core PR builder jobs in Jenkins](https://media.clifton.io/brave/wiki/jenkins-jobs.png)